Ventnor West Branch

 The Ventnor West Branch was the final addition to the Isle of Wight railway network, and used an earlier scheme to run a railway from Shanklin to the railwayless south-west part of the island.

 History

+The Shanklin and Chale Railway was incorporated by the Shanklin and Chale Railway Act 1885 (48 & 49 Vict. c. cxcii).
+Having come to an arrangement with the Isle of Wight Central Railway, the Shanklin and Chale Railway Company obtained the Newport, Godshill, and St. Lawrence Railway Act 1889 (52 & 53 Vict. c. cli), changing its name to the Newport Godshill and St. Lawrence Railway Company, and substituting new plans for those previously approved.

-The branch was opened as the Newport, Godshill and St Lawrence Railway the between Merstone and St. Lawrence on 20 July 1897.
+The branch was opened as the Newport, Godshill and St Lawrence Railway between Merstone and St. Lawrence on 20 July 1897.
 From the day of opening, the branch was operated by the Isle of Wight Central Railway.
 A temporary terminus was provided at St Lawrence until the extension was opened to Ventnor Town on 1 June 1900.
 The terminus was renamed Ventnor West by the Southern Railway.

+The railway was acquired by the Isle of Wight Central Railway by the Isle of Wight Central Railway (Godshill Transfer) Act 1913 (3 & 4 Geo.
+5. c. xiii).